Baby First Shoes

 Let's rock and roll: By about four months most babies start to rock and roll, first from their side to their back, then back again.
 Soon after they’ll start to lie with their upper body supported on one or both hands - all the better to see the world around them.
 Next they’ll learn to sit.
 At first they can stay in place when you put them down for just a few seconds before tumbling back, but later they’ll be able to sit up for themselves.

 Olympic crawl: Next, babies will learn that by pushing down with hands and raising their upper body, they can pull themselves along.
 Later, little legs join in too and then they’re off.
-At high speed too – they can crawl 400m in the time it takes to drink a cup of tea.
+At high speed too – they can crawl four hundred metres in the time it takes to drink a cup of tea.
 Of course not all babies are the same and forego crawling in favour of a rather curious bottom shuffling.

 Baby-walkers: Forget them.
 Your babies will stand when they’re ready and baby-walkers won’t make it any sooner.
 In fact badly adjusted baby-walkers may even hinder development as they mean your child will have to stretch to reach the ground and won’t need to learn to balance independently.